twneidlein/flutterModalTests/README.md

 # flutterModalTests

-For use with hammer and Labview DAQ
+For use with impact hammer and DAQ